Metaform/dcsa/content/en/documentation/overview/_status/_index.md

 linkTitle: "Project Status"
 weight: 1
 description: >-
-  Status of the EDC release for the Data Spaces Event in Madrid in February.
+  Status of the EDC release for the Data Spaces Symposium Event in Madrid on 10/11th of February.
 ---
 # Eclipse Dataspace Components – Madrid Development Dashboard for February